 To deal with problematic modules, install the Magisk Manager for Recovery Mode module.
-This enables you to remove any modules while in Recovery mode.
+This allows you to remove any modules you’d like while in Recovery mode.

-To uninstall or disable modules, go to Modules in the Magisk Manager app:
+To uninstall or disable modules, go to Modules in the Magisk Manager app.
+From there:

 - Uncheck the box alongside a module to disable it.
 Then reboot.

-Now you know how to use them, here are 10 essential Magisk modules to get you started.
+Now that you know how to use them, here are 10 top Magisk modules to get you started.
 Simply search for them in the Downloads menu to install them.

 1. App Systemizer